dudududu1982/anti-anti-vm-dll/README.md

 The way to use the dll is to write its path to AppInit_DLLs registry value, and then every process that load user32.dll will load my dll as well.

+when installing on 64 bit host need to do next changes:
+1. instead of edit AppInit_DLLs key on HKEY_LOCAL_MACHINE\Software\Microsoft\Windows NT\CurrentVersion\Windows
+the new location is HKEY_LOCAL_MACHINE\Software\wow6432node\Microsoft\Windows NT\CurrentVersion\Windows
+2. compile dll as 64 bit application

 refrences: